-Some history of Old Hill
+Some history on Old Hill in the County of Staffordshire

 More information on Old Hill to follow.
 I probably created the page as I had a link to Old Hill from another page.
 When building the site it is easier to place links as they crop up rather than go back later on.
 I realise this is frustrating if you were specifically looking for information on Old Hill.
 There is information on Staffordshire dotted around the website - click here for a suitable starting place.